Trying To Conceive

-On the other hand, when you're TTC, sometimes it's worth trying every little trick in the book.
+On the other hand, when you're TTC, sometimes it feels worth trying every little trick in the book.
 That's why Dr. Mary Jane Minkin, OB-GYN, tells Romper that a "best of both worlds" approach might be the way to go.
-“What I would say is why not compromise: Lie down for about 15 minutes — which is all it should take for the quickest guys, which are the healthiest sperm, to make it up into the cervix — and then pee, which will be in plenty of time.
+“What I would say is, why not compromise?
+Lie down for about 15 minutes — which is all it should take for the quickest guys, which are the healthiest sperm, to make it up into the cervix — and then pee, which will be in plenty of time.
 And of course, keep drinking water!"

 "Ejaculated sperm remain viable for several days within a woman's reproductive tract," according to Mayo Clinic.
 Therefore, many women think staying horizontal could help the swimmers get where they need to go with more accuracy and give every last sperm a chance.
 I was one of those women who thought holding your pee and inverting your body would get the sperm to travel more efficiently.
 The efficiency was questionable, but I can tell you that it was fun to try.

 It's important to listen to Millheiser and your body — if you have the urge to pee after sex, then pee.
 Your health is important in your journey to getting pregnant, and a UTI could infringe upon that.
 But if you can wait just a moment, cuddling with your partner could give every last sperm a slightly better chance to travel to the egg.
 As Very Well Family advised, "if you're trying to conceive faster, you may want to at least try lying on your back after sex for a few minutes."
 Or, you know, do like I did and invert your body to get more creative in the process.

 Gravity doesn't impede pregnancy, so you can and should get up to pee when you have to.
 Remember, there are millions of sperm looking for their chance with your egg.
 But when you're trying to conceive, it's OK to give thought to all the old wives' tales when considering the facts, too.